MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/README.md

 Research shows that repeated exposure to violent content can lead to reduced emotional responsiveness and empathy.
 Notable findings include:

+The following findings are supported by reputable organizations and peer-reviewed studies to ensure the credibility of the research.

 - The [APA](https://www.apa.org/topics/video-games/violence-harmful-effects) highlights
 that long-term exposure to violent media can lower emotional sensitivity and increase aggression.